Computer vision

 Development of robust motion capture system using FLSM and stereo cameras

 We are developing a new motion capture system using the Fast Level Set Method and multiple stereo cameras.
-This system can capture multiple motion data performed by several people simultaneously even if they are occluded each other.
-Experiments for capturing Japanese traditional dancing and clothes in 3D have been conducted.
+This system can capture motion data of several people simultaneously, even if they are occluding each other.
+Experiments have been conducted to capture Japanese traditional dancing and clothing in 3D.

 Motion Captured data